priyansh06rawat/ETH-AVAX-Module-2/README.md

 # ETH-AVAX-Module-2
 # Function Frontend
    Create a simple contract with 2-3 functions.
 Then show the values of those functions in frontend of the application.

+   This project illustrates the development of a straightforward ATM utilizing React and Ethereum blockchain technology.

+   It allows users to connect their MetaMask wallets, check their account balance, deposit, withdraw and Transfer funds and See the transaction history of all the transactions done.
 ## Starter Next/Hardhat Project
 After cloning the github, you will want to do the following to get the code running on your computer.